yegor256/blog/static/code-ahead.md

 <!--more-->

 Mar 7, 2017:
 I wrote a two-page intro to the book.
-It will be a novel.
+It will be a **novel**.
 A novel about programmers, testers, managers, executives, clients, and computers.
 The main character will try to fight his way through a very typical corporate culture.
 I've never done fiction writing before.
 Let's see how will it work out.

 Nov 20, 2016:
-I've got over 30 emails from those who are interested in reviewing this book.
+I've got over 30 emails from those who are interested in **reviewing** this book.
 To make the process transparent let's make it simple.
 I will put applicants in a list and let you vote.
 The best 12, elected by you, will get the early draft of the book and will help me review it.
 To